libreio/libre/README.md

 Maximum size of the size a user can upload is 5Tb, because this is the maximum size of Amazon S3 object, see http://aws.amazon.com/s3/faqs/.

+## Graphic design
+(Nerodesk logo)[http://www.nerodesk.com/logo_large.png] should be placed on top of all site pages (centered horizontally), just above site information and login/logout link.

 ## How to contribute

 Fork repository, make changes, send us a pull request.
 We will review